absolunet/docs-node-ioc/src/docs/04_basics/02_commands/en.md

 It offers some nice features, such as adding and removing interceptors, enabling and disabling interception, manipulating output from interceptors, capturing output data into an array and get the output from the time it starts capturing, muting the console and remove the colors.

-One of the feature you may want to use more often in a command class is the capture.
+One of the features you may want to use more often in a command class is the capture.
 When using third parties that may output in the CLI, you can start the output capture, by calling the `captureOutput` method, and finally calling `stopCaptureOutput`, which will return the captured output, ordered by call in an array.

 ```javascript